Tuesday, April 30, 2013

 I have the privilege of speaking at our new hire orientation every two weeks.
 I introduce myself, the creative department and talk about the importance of brand consistency both within and outside our four walls.

-Not only do these new hires get to hear from me, they hear about benefits, perks, our charity causes, our parent company, they get a tour, they see demonstrations of our proprietary technology, they get to shop in the employee story, and they have safety training.
+Not only do these new hires get to hear from me, they hear about benefits, perks, our charity causes, our parent company, they get a tour, they see demonstrations of our proprietary technology, they get to shop in the employee store, and they have safety training.
 A big, long day filled with everything to get someone started off on the right foot.
 I myself found the day fascinating when I was a new hire.

 Now of all places to sit up and show interest, I would imagine new hire orientation is probably one of the most important.